espressomd/espresso/doc/sphinx/inter.rst

 combinations.
 No further calls of ``add_drude_particle_to_core()`` should follow.

-The samples section contains a script with a fully polarizable, coarse grained ionic liquid where this approach is applied.
+The samples section contains the script *drude_bmimpf6.py* with a fully polarizable, coarse grained ionic liquid where this approach is applied.

 Subtracted Lennard-Jones bond
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~